Master the Metrics that Matter

 The first crucial pillar is cost savings.
 But here’s the catch—the definition of cost savings can vary widely.
 That’s why nailing down a shared understanding of how these savings are calculated and defined across your organization is essential.

-Deciphering cost savings versus cost avoidance
+What is cost savings versus cost avoidance?

 Larry advises, “Get your finance person involved to help determine your definition of cost savings because there are so many use cases you have to think through — ‘is that a real number or not?'”
 Often, it’s a fusion of both cost savings and cost avoidance.